Tadahisa Maruyama: Titles and other championships

 Maruyama has appeared in major title matches a total of ten times and has won three major titles.
-In addition to major titles, he has won twelve other shogi championships during his career.
+In addition to major titles, he has won fourteen other shogi championships during his career.

 Major titles

 Other championships

 Note: Tournaments marked with an asterisk (*) are no longer held.

 Awards and honors

 Maruyama has received a number of awards and honors throughout his career for his accomplishments both on an off the shogi board.
 These include the Annual Shogi Awards given out by the JSA for performance in official games as well as other JSA awards for career accomplishments, and awards received from governmental organizations, etc. for contributions made to Japanese society.